gabrielAzzuz/scanner_meas/README.md

 5 - The spectrum of the final signal represents the spectrum of the respective point, and it will be used in the decomposition process.

-This steps are applied to all points.
+This steps are applied to all measured points.